 Research on Associations

-2017 Lake Association Study – Concordia College studied lake association impacts and learned lake associations, taken collectively, are the largest and most active conservation group in the state.
+A 2017 survey by Concordia College studied lake association impacts and learned lake associations, taken collectively, are the largest and most active conservation group in the state.
 This is why MLR is working to unify lake associations into a unified force that will protect our lakes and rivers.

 Tools & Planning Guides

-Local AIS Action Framework – plan put together by diverse partners at MLR 2018 Aquatic Invaders Summit
+Local AIS Action Framework – Plan put together by at the 2018 Aquatic Invaders Summit

-Lakes and Reservoirs: Guidelines for Study Design and Sampling Use this resource from the Handbooks for Water-Resources Investigations.
+Guidelines for Study Design and Water Sampling Use this resource from the Handbooks for Water-Resources Investigations.
 This chapter from the U.S. Geological Survey provides technical wisdom to guide techniques for water sampling.

 Lake Home & Cabin Owners: Insight & Policy